SNAP Eligibility Calculator – Virginia

 Does Virginia have an asset test for SNAP?

-Can gig workers like DoorDash or Uber qualify for SNAP in Virginia?
+Can gig workers — DoorDash, Uber, Instacart — qualify for SNAP in Virginia?

 Does Virginia count child support payments as a SNAP deduction?

-Do SNAP (EBT) amounts change every year in Virginia?
+Do SNAP benefit amounts change every year in Virginia?

-Does SNAP in Virginia require a net income test?
+Does SNAP in Virginia require a net income test after deductions?

 Can I qualify for SNAP in Virginia if I live with parents but buy my own food?

-Where do I apply for SNAP in Virginia after using the calculator?
+Where do I apply for SNAP in Virginia after checking eligibility?